Michigan's 13th congressional district: 2002 redistricting

 The boundary followed Gratiot until it intersected Houston Whittier St, at which point it again turned east, following Houston Whittier until intersecting Kelly Road.
-The boundary then followed Kelly Road in a northeasterly direction until intersection Grayton Road, which went east by southeast.
+The boundary then followed Kelly Road in a northeasterly direction until the intersection of Grayton Road, which went east by southeast.
 It followed Grayton until intersecting I-94 which it essentially followed north-eastward until it intersected the Grosse Pointe line.

 The simple differences between the old 15th and the new 13th districts are that the new 13th includes Grosse Pointe Shores, Grosse Pointe Woods and Harper Woods as well as Wyandotte, and no longer includes Hamtramck.
 The change in its part of Detroit is harder to explain, but it now touches 8 Mile Road.
 The portion of the district north of Tireman and west of Livernois has been moved to the 14th district.
 East of Livernois the boundary has been moved about 12 blocks south to about Courtland Street.
 It generally follows this line until intersecting with the Highland Park border.
 Highland Park remains in the 14th district.
 Hamtramck's western border where it touches Detroit and then its southern border forms the district line.
 This is then true of Hamtramck's eastern border, and then its northern border until this intersects Conant.
 Where the northern border of Hamtramck goes east of Conant, Conant becomes the western border of the 13th district.
 The boundary then follows Conant in a northeastward direction until it intersects Dequindre which it follows to Eight Mile.
 Thus the area north of the old district line east of Conant was all transferred from the 14th district to the 13th district.

 The district's area had a population that was 60.8% African American in 2000, which was down from 69.9% African American in the old 15th district in 2000.
 The area of the 15th district had been 70% African-American in 1990.
 These figures are not 100% comparable since the 1990 census did not allow marking more than one race while the 2000 census did.